MitchMedeiros/walk-forward-optimization-app/README.md

 mod_wsgi-express module-config
 ```

 and copy the output.
-Now create a new mod file in your *mods-available* directory and paste this output inside it
+Now create a new mod load file in your Apache *mods-available* directory and paste that output inside it

 ```shell
 vim /etc/apache2/mods-available/wsgi.load